 - Cancel the service contract, pay for any satisfactory work already done, and get someone else to finish the repairs; or

-- Have it repaired elsewhere and recover the costs from the retailer, if they refuse to fix a faulty product, or fail to do so in a reasonable time.
+- Have it repaired elsewhere and recover the costs from the retailer, if it refuses to fix a faulty product, or fails to do so in a reasonable time.

 When you have the right to reject the goods, sellers cannot just offer a credit note.
 If you want a refund, you are entitled to it – by cash, cheque or credit card charge reversal.